3mdeb/news-and-ideas/blog/content/post/2021-04-18-optiplex_part2.md

 ![](/img/ghidra_overview.png)

-AS you can see the window is divided into code listing and the decompiler.
+As you can see the window is divided into code listing and the decompiler.
 As you probably guessed already, the decompiler is our main weapon.
 Thanks to the integrated EDK2 datatypes from UEFI specification we already see the human-readable code: